 We believe that our "big picture" or "big pattern" understandings for the dimensions of knowledge systems are representative of the kind of work that is essential in order to expand the discussion framework for healthy communities.
 They can help render the complexity and magnitude of issues into readily graspable (and remember-able) form and help ensure space for different worldviews.
-This facilitates partner empowerment, participation, and engagement, all of which is undoubtedly needed in cross- and transcultural research, as well as that which is integrative (e.g. Tress et al. 2006), interdisciplinary (e.g. Schmidt 2008; Frodeman 2010), or transdisciplinary (e.g. Hadorn et al. 2008; Pohl 2010).
-We further suggest this is particularly true when, as in Integrative Science, a co-learning journey is used (Bartlett 2011), an approach we believe is congruent with "common group learning" which Pohl et al. (2008) identified as one of the three basic ways (the other two being deliberation among experts, and via a subgroup or individual) that transdisciplinary research teams organize collaboration in order to reach integration.
-Pohl and Hadorn (2008) and Wiesmann et al. (2008), respectfully, emphasize common understandings of core terms and insightful propositions to enhance transdisciplinarity, with the latter authors (p.
-433) indicating that the "debate is still fairly young and the processes still being developed."
-Yet this field is much advanced in comparison to that for the reconciliation of the Indigenous-West encounter (to use the words of Ermine (2007).
+This facilitates partner empowerment, participation, and engagement, all of which are undoubtedly needed in cross- and transcultural research, as well as that which is integrative (e.g. Tress et al. 2006), interdisciplinary (e.g. Schmidt 2008; Frodeman 2010), or transdisciplinary (e.g. Hadorn et al. 2008; Pohl 2010).

+We further suggest this is particularly true when, as in Integrative Science, a co-learning journey is used (Bartlett 2011; Bartlett et al. 2012), an approach we believe is congruent with "common group learning" which Pohl et al. (2008) identified as one of the three basic ways (the other two being deliberation among experts and via a subgroup or individual) that transdisciplinary research teams organize collaboration in order to reach integration.
+Pohl and Hadorn (2008) and Wiesmann et al. (2008, 433), respectively, emphasize common understandings of core terms and insightful propositions to enhance transdisciplinarity, with the latter authors indicating that the "debate is still fairly young and the processes still being developed."
+Yet this field is much advanced in comparison to that for the reconciliation of the Indigenous-West encounter (to use the words of Ermine [2007]).

-Finally, our experience also suggests the utility, for work that is integrative, transdisciplinary, and transcultural and that seeks to encourage human reconnections with the earth, of organic (nature-based) and visual models rather than (or in addition to) the highly compartmentalized flowcharts so commonly used in collaborative initiatives.
-We similarly encourage organic metaphors and language (when English is being used) rather than mechanistic.
+Finally, our experience also suggests the utility - for work that is integrative, transdisciplinary, and transcultural and that seeks to encourage human reconnections with the Earth - of organic (naturebased) and visual models rather than (or in addition to) the highly compartmentalized flowcharts so commonly used in collaborative initiatives (Bartlett et al. 2012).
+We similarly (Bartlett et al. 2012) encourage organic metaphors and language (when English is being used) rather than mechanistic ones.
 Such "organics" can help remind us of our biological kinships with other species and the Earth, as do Aboriginal languages and the animal characters in many Aboriginal stories.
-This can further help us begin to reverse the intellectual techniques, theories, and stories that Western people have used to distance, even remove, themselves from nature (for example discussion of this distancing and removal see Louv 2005; Johnson and Murton 2007; Watson and Huntington 2008).
+This can further help us begin to reverse the intellectual techniques, theories, and stories that Western people have used to distance, even remove, themselves from nature (for example discussions of this distancing and removal see Louv 2005; Johnson and Murton 2007; Watson and Huntington 2008).

 In addition, "organics" are naturally holistic and thus encourage innovative thinking and enriched understandings from the outset.
 Examples within Integrative Science include those for the guiding principles of Trees Holding Hands and Two-Eyed Seeing.
-We have herein also mentioned knowledge gardening, learning about success from the ash tree, and learning about knowledges coming together from a river.
-An excellent organic example outside of Integrative Science (and one that we promote extensively) is the tree model developed for First Nations' Life Long Learning by the "Aboriginal Learning Knowledge Centre" within the Canadian Council on Learning - the model and explanation are available on-line (see CCL website); the model is also partially included in Fig. 10 herein.
+We have also mentioned knowledge gardening, learning about success from the ash tree, and learning about knowledges coming together from a river.
+An excellent organic example outside of Integrative Science (and one that we promote extensively) is the tree model developed for First Nations' Life Long Learning by the "Aboriginal Learning Knowledge Centre" within the Canadian Council on Learning - the model and explanation are available online (see CCL website); the model is also partially included in Figure 10.10.